MarianoMolina/project_alice/README.md

    - Generating periodic reports and insights
    - Updating RAG-sources

-7. **Improvements and fixes**: There are several misc areas I think are crucial in the mid-term to tackle:
+7. **Improvements and fixes** [In Progress]: There are several misc areas I think are crucial in the mid-term to tackle:
    - Edge-case analysis
    - Lazy-loading on the frontend
    - Context management -> be able to predict the context size of a chat or task instance, prevent extreme cases, etc.